TishoTM/eloquent-ci-relations/README.md

 `Item::with('tags')->find('aaa');`

-**The related tags would include only the "tag 2" event if the the BD collation is case-insensitive and the returned data includes "tag 1".**
+The related tags would include only the "tag 2" even if the the DB collation is case-insensitive and the returned query data includes "tag 1".

-**With the case insensitive relations: The related tags would include both "tag 1" and "tag 2".**
+**With case insensitive relations:** The related tags would include both "tag 1" and "tag 2".

+## Requirements

+- illuminate/database > 5.5

 ## Installation